taliyahwebb/curses/README.md

 You will need to follow these few steps to get it up and running, but don't be scared!

 > [!NOTE]
 > On Linux, Piper might be in your package manager of choice.
-Make sure you install the TTS executable, and not the mouse configuration app! (e.g. `piper-tts-{bin,git}` for the AUR on Arch and not `piper`)
+Make sure you install the TTS executable, and not the mouse configuration app! (e.g. [`piper-tts-{bin,git}`](https://aur.archlinux.org/packages?K=piper-tts-) from the AUR on Arch and not `piper` from extra)

 - Download the [latest release of Piper](https://github.com/rhasspy/piper/releases/latest), un-zip it and select it in Curses in the *Executable* field.
 - Create a directory (folder) where you will put your voices and select it in Curses in the *Voice directory* field.
 - Find a voice you like on https://rhasspy.github.io/piper-samples/, and download both the `.onnx` and `.onnx.json` files into the directory you created.
 Make sure both files have the same name (e.g. `en_US-kristin-medium.onnx` and `en_US-kristin-medium.onnx.json`).